RobeSantoro/simply-update-slides/README.md

 ## How the hæck works

-Look, Obsidian doesn't have an API for messing with presentations.
+Obsidian doesn't have an API for messing with presentations.
 So, I went with a full-on brute force method.

 Here's the deal: